Seminar on Linguistic Policy, Language Planning and Evaluation in Central America and the Caribbean: Realities and Needs

 Central America and the Caribbean are characterized by being multicultural and multilingual regions.
-Therefore, it is pertinent to understand some issues related to language policy and linguistic planning, since traditionally there is a pattern of invisibility towards other cultures and languages that make up these regions.
+Therefore, it is pertinent to understand some issues related to language policy and language planning, since traditionally there is a pattern of invisibility towards other cultures and languages that make up these regions.

-For this reason, the realization of this Seminar is important in order to share experiences and deepen the discussion about problems concerning Linguistic Policy and Linguistic Planning in Central America and the Caribbean, without neglecting other perspectives and contexts that allow us to advance in the understanding of their situation and, in this way, propose some solutions that take multilingualism and multiculturalism into consideration.
+For this reason, the realization of this Seminar is important in order to share experiences and deepen the discussion about problems concerning Linguistic Policy and Language Planning in Central America and the Caribbean, without neglecting other perspectives and contexts that allow us to advance in the understanding of their situation and, in this way, propose some solutions that take multilingualism and multiculturalism into consideration.

-The Seminar consists of the description and analysis of the fundamental concepts of Linguistic Policy, Linguistic Planning and Evaluation, as well as its objectives and methods.
+The Seminar consists of the description and analysis of the fundamental concepts of Linguistic Policy, Language Planning and Evaluation, as well as its objectives and methods.
 During the two months of the Seminar, the invited lecturers will refer to specific cases that they have investigated.
 The Seminar will take place in the months of May and June; it will also have national and foreign participants.
 Each lecture of the Seminar will be online through the platform for communication Zoom using the following link:

 The purpose of the Seminar is to promote a space for discussion of realities and needs in Central America and the Caribbean, which will allow the meeting between researchers, teachers and students who work in language policy, language planning and evaluation.